Ibis Hakka MX Rival Review

 The Hakka MX features a full carbon fiber frame with an ENVE G-series gravel-specific carbon fiber fork.
 This frame is impressively lightweight and ultra-stiff.
 It has an oversized bottom bracket and sculpted chainstays to accommodate tires up to 700 x 40c or 27.5" x 2.1".
 The fork has clearance for up to 700 x 50c or 27.5" x 2.25" tires.
 It features 12mm thru-axles, flat-mount disc brake mounts, and fender mounts front and rear.
-It also has internal cable routing with the ability to work with any drivetrain configuration as well as internally routed dropper seat posts.
+It also has internal cable routing with the ability to work with any drivetrain configuration and internally routed dropper seat posts.
 The Hakka MX comes in 5 sizes, 49, 53, 55, 58, and 61cm.

-We measured our size 58cm test bike and found that it has a 573mm effective top tube length and a 392mm reach.
+We measured our size 58cm test bike and found a 573mm effective top tube length and a 392mm reach.
 The head tube angle was 72-degrees with a 73.5-degree seat tube angle.
 The bottom bracket sat 276mm off the ground with 430mm long chainstays and a 1040mm wheelbase.
 Our test bike tipped the scales at just 18 lbs and 13 oz set up tubeless without pedals.